WinchellWang/winchellwang.github.io/_posts/2023-04-24-Zeta_potential_&_point_0_charge.md

 # 2. Point of Zero Charge

 Point of zero charge is the **pH value** of the net charge of total particle surface is zero.
 It is easy to imagine what will happen if the particle surface has zero net charge.
+The coulomb force is disappeared, and van der waals force take the place to aggregate particles to sedimentation.

+## 2.1 pH and ζ-potential